cockroachdb/docs/src/current/v23.2/connection-pooling.md

 ### Avoid spikes in new connections

 If possible configure your connection pool to avoid periodic spikes in new connections, also known as "thundering herds" or "connection storms."
 Most connection pools offer the ability to stagger their connection age through the use of a connection lifetime "jitter," where the wait time between new connections is randomized.
 Using a connection jitter of 10% of the maximum connection lifetime smooths out the rate of new connections to a cluster.
-For example, for a maximum connection lifetime of 300 seconds, set the connection jitter to 30 seconds.
+For example, for a maximum connection lifetime of 1800 seconds (30 minutes), set the connection jitter to 500 seconds (3 minutes).

 ### Validate connections in a pool